codernotfound-219/Energy-Trading/README.md

 ```

 The demo will:
-- Deploy the EnergyTrading smart contract
+- Deploy the MultiBusEnergyTrading smart contract
-- Create sample energy listings
+- Create sample energy buses with multiple owners
+- Create energy offers on different buses
-- Simulate energy purchases
+- Simulate concurrent energy purchases
+- Demonstrate batch purchase functionality
-- Show marketplace activity
+- Show multi-bus marketplace activity
-- Display transaction results
+- Display transaction results and gas usage

-This proves the smart contract works before testing with the frontend!
+This proves the advanced smart contract features work before testing with the frontend!

-## Usage
+## Usage Guide

+### Creating Energy Buses

+1. **Connect Wallet**: Click "Connect Wallet" and select your MetaMask account
+2. **Navigate to Energy Management**: Go to "List Energy" page which includes bus creation
+3. **Create New Bus**:
+   - Enter bus name (e.g., "Solar Farm Alpha")
+   - Add additional owner addresses (comma-separated, optional)
+   - Set total capacity in Watt-hours (Wh)
+   - Set base price per Wh in ETH
+   - Submit to create the bus

 ### For Energy Sellers

-1. **Connect Wallet**: Click "Connect Wallet" and select your MetaMask account
-2. **List Energy**: Go to "List Energy" page
+1. **Select or Create Bus**: Choose an existing energy bus or create a new one
+2. **Create Energy Offer**:
+   - Select the energy bus from dropdown
-   - Enter the amount of energy (kWh) you want to sell
+   - Enter energy amount in Watt-hours (Wh)
-   - Set your price per kWh in ETH
+   - Set your price per Wh in ETH
-   - Submit the listing
+   - Submit the offer
-3. **Manage Listings**: View and cancel your listings in "My Listings"
+3. **Monitor Offers**: Track your offers across different buses
+4. **Confirm Transfers**: Confirm when physical energy transfer is completed

 ### For Energy Buyers

-1. **Connect Wallet**: Click "Connect Wallet" and select your MetaMask account
-2. **Browse Marketplace**: View available energy listings on the home page
+1. **Browse by Bus**: Select an energy bus to see available offers
+2. **Partial Purchases**: Enter the amount you want to buy (can be less than full offer)
-3. **Purchase Energy**: Click "Purchase Energy" on any listing you want to buy
+3. **Single Purchase**: Click "Purchase Energy" for individual offers
+4. **Batch Purchase**: Use "Batch Purchase" to buy from multiple offers simultaneously
+5. **Monitor Status**: See if offers are temporarily locked by other transactions
-4. **Track Purchases**: View your purchase history in "My Purchases"
+6. **Track Purchases**: View your purchase history organized by energy bus

+### Advanced Features

+#### Concurrent Trading
+- **Lock Awareness**: Interface shows when offers are temporarily locked
+- **Nonce Management**: System automatically manages transaction nonces
+- **Retry Logic**: Built-in handling for concurrent transaction conflicts

+#### Multi-Bus Management
+- **Bus Ownership**: Co-own energy buses with other users
+- **Cross-Bus Trading**: Participate in multiple energy networks
+- **Capacity Tracking**: Real-time visibility into bus capacity and availability

 ## Development Scripts